-The push for the convergence is driven by technological advancements in both sectors and the apparent reality of their intersection as both licensed and prospective broadcasters in the country adopt complementary and/or alternative broadcasting methods.
+The push for convergence is driven by technological advancements in both sectors and the reality of their future intersection as broadcasters in Zimbabwe adopt complementary and/or alternative broadcasting methods.

-Given the current criticism and opaqueness of the appointment and composition of both regulatory bodies; as well as lack of transparency in their governance of the sectors, MISA Zimbabwe considers its push for an independent regulatory board, as key to the realisation of the overall potential of both sectors in Zimbabwe.
+Given the current criticism and opaqueness of the appointment and composition of both regulatory bodies, as well as lack of transparency in their governance of the sectors, MISA Zimbabwe considers its push for an independent regulatory board as key to the realisation of the overall potential of both sectors in Zimbabwe.

-MISA Zimbabwe seeks to achieve this through:
+MISA Zimbabwe seeks to achieve this though:

-- Fair and transparent licensing of players for the sector.
+- Fair and transparent licensing of players for the sector

-- Creation of sustainability models for the sector.
+- Creation of sustainability models for the sector

 - Advocacy for the establishment of an independent complains mechanism for public broadcasters

-- Formulation and monitoring of the broadcasting policy framework and legislation
+- Formulation and monitoring of the broadcasting policy framework and legislation.

-- Consultative meetings with the Ministry of Information and Communication Technologies and Courier Services and other relevant policymakers.
+- Consultative meetings with the Ministry of Information and Communication Technologies and Courier Services and other relevant policy makers

-- Research on global trends, current national policy and legislation governing the sector.
+- Research on global trends, current national policy and legislation governing the sector

-- Education and training of citizens and the media on digital rights.
+- Education and training of citizens and the media on digital rights

 - Monitoring of the sectors for digital rights trends and violations.